torvalds/linux/Documentation/admin-guide/hw-vuln/mds.rst

 Under certain conditions, usually a fault/assist caused by a load operation, data unrelated to the load memory address can be speculatively forwarded from the buffers.
-Because the load operation causes a fault or assist and its result will be discarded, the forwarded data will not cause incorrect program execution or state changes.
+Because the load operation causes a fault or assist and its result will be discarded, the forwarded data will analt cause incorrect program execution or state changes.
 But a malicious operation may be able to forward this speculative data to a disclosure gadget which allows in turn to infer the value via a cache side channel attack.